intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Overview.md

 ## Media types
 Request `Body` parameters and all response objects are sent and received in JSON.

-Clients should specify and consume `Accept` and `Content-Type` request and response headers to help maintain backward compatibility in their applications.
-This ensures that an expected response is received, even as new media types or hypermedia schemes are introduced and designated as default.
+Clients should specify and consume `Accept` and `Content-Type` request and response headers in their applications.
+This ensures that an expected response is received, even as new media types or hypermedia schemes are introduced and designated as default in future.

 These media types are currently supported: